chris-pearce/scally/README.md

-But for most projects your Sass will be compiling as part of your build process e.g. if you're using [Grunt](http://gruntjs.com/) then you can create a Grunt task to compile Sass using something [like](https://github.com/gruntjs/grunt-contrib-sass).
+But for most projects your Sass will be compiling as part of your build process e.g. if you're using [Grunt](http://gruntjs.com/) then you can create a Grunt task such as [this](https://github.com/gruntjs/grunt-contrib-sass) to compile Sass.

 Then add a reference to the compiled master stylesheet in your HTML head: